Psiphon-Labs/ploggy/README.md

 * All aspects of the Ploggy app work "offline": users can publish content locally without peers connected; users cache peer updates locally and can view recent peer updates without peers connected.
 * Where possible, make use of pipelining, consolidation, concurrency, and prefetching to create the best user experience on top of a network that has high latency and on top of services that frequently go offline.
 * Ploggy provides settings to restrict/throttle use of mobile data networks and shutdown sharing in low battery conditions.
-* The Tor hidden service mechanism provides NAT traversal.
+* The Tor Hidden Service mechanism provides NAT traversal.

 Current Status
 --------------------------------------------------------------------------------